Quebec Liberal Party: Modern history

+The contemporary Quebec Liberal Party is a broad-based federalist and multiculturalist coalition, including among its members supporters of the federal Liberals, New Democratic Party, Bloc Québécois, Greens, and Conservatives.

-Under Jean Lesage, the party won a historic election victory in 1960, ending sixteen years of rule by the national-conservative Union Nationale.
-This marked the beginning of the Quiet Revolution, which dramatically changed Québec society.
-During this time a social-democratic faction within the party was especially prominent.
+Under Jean Lesage, the party won an historic election victory in 1960, ending sixteen years of rule by the national-conservative Union Nationale.
+This marked the beginning of the Quiet Revolution, which dramatically changed Quebec society.
+During the 1960s a social-democratic faction within the party was especially prominent and the party was seen as being on the centre-left.
 Under the slogans C'est l'temps qu'ça change (it's time for change) in 1960 and maîtres chez nous (masters in our own house) in 1962, the Quebec government undertook several major initiatives, including: